 Georgia’s Independence Day saw two celebrations: the government’s and the opposition’s.

-But in Western media, and among Georgia’s own duck pond of grant-run outlets, the rally was largely presented as a pro-European democracy rally.
+But in Western media, and among Georgia’s own duck pond of grant-run outlets, the opposition’s evening event took center stage and was largely presented as a pro-European democracy rally.

 Euronews led with “thousands of protesters” marching through Tbilisi for a “pro-Europe rally.”
 JAMnews called it “the largest protest seen in recent months” and said the opposition launched a campaign under the slogan: “Georgia deserves better.”

-One important omission is that in most European countries, an opposition attempt to set up a stage and sound system in front of parliament on the national holiday to call for the ouster of “the regime” would not be treated as a normal democratic celebration, but as a provocation on the state’s most symbolic day of unity, when differences are usually downplayed and shared identity emphasized.
+One important omission is that in most European countries, an opposition attempt to set up a stage and sound system in front of parliament on the national holiday to call for the ouster of “the regime” would not be treated as a normal democratic celebration.
+It would be seen as a provocation on the state’s most symbolic day of unity, when differences are usually downplayed and shared identity emphasized.

-Not only the government spoke of unity.
-Also the opposition did that.
-Giorgi Vashadze, for example, urged the crowd to build trust in society as a way forward.
+The government spoke of the need for unity in the country.
+That theme was also mentioed by the opposition figure Giorgi Vashadze,who urged the crowd to build trust in society as a way forward.
 But the form of that action was confrontational.

 It’s not new, of course.
 In Georgia, May 26 has been used by opposition forces for many years as a day to rebel against “the regime”.
 The same pattern existed under the previous UNM government.
 The roles have changed, but the ritual remains.